anmoel/k8s-workshop/README.md

 - HandsOn:

-    - Deployment erweitern mit HealthChecks
-    - Erstellen von CronJobs and Jobs
+    - Install with kubeadm
+    - Namespace Quotas
     - Secrets
-    - Statefulset mit PersistentVolume
+    - Statefulset, Daemonset and CronJob with EFK-Example
-    - PodSecurity
+    - Deployment options and PodSecurity
-    - RBAC

 Voraussetzung:
 ---